Quantcast

 A Nostalgia-Filled Journey That Deserved More Episodes

-This drama has a genuine sense of nostalgia.
-Its biggest strength is definitely the characters they’re all incredibly endearing.
-If you enjoy friends-to-lovers stories, this one is a must-watch.
-The plot itself is entertaining; it’s not groundbreaking, but the relationships between the characters make it so engaging that you constantly want to see what happens next.
+This drama has a strong sense of nostalgia.
+Its biggest strength lies in the characters, all of whom are incredibly charming.
+If you enjoy the “friends-to-lovers” trope, this one is a must-watch.
+The story itself isn’t groundbreaking, but the way the characters interact makes it so engaging that you constantly want to see what happens next.

-The story is divided into three arcs: the high school arc (the longest and, in my opinion, the best), the university arc, and the working-life arc, which lasts only about three episodes.
-I gave it an 8 because the university and work arcs felt a bit rushed, and the added love triangles were unnecessary this is mainly why my rating dropped.
+The narrative is split into three arcs: the high school arc (the longest and, in my opinion, the best), the university arc, and the working-life arc, which lasts only about three episodes.
+The main drawbacks are that the university and work arcs feel a bit rushed, and the added love triangles are unnecessary this is mainly why my rating is slightly lower.

-I also think the drama could have benefited from more episodes.
-With a little extra time, the characters could have developed more naturally, and the story could have explored additional themes, which would have been really interesting especially since so many ideas were already well developed during the high school arc.
-Despite these minor flaws, it’s still a very good drama.
+I also think the drama could have benefited from a few extra episodes.
+With more time, the characters could have developed more naturally, and the story could have explored additional themes, which would have been really interesting, especially since so many ideas were already well-developed during the high school arc.
+Despite these flaws, it’s still a very good drama that I’d recommend.

 Read More